FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Set Items:**
   - Most set items are hidden
 - **Magic and Rare Items:**
+  - Rare arrows and bolts are hidden unless your character is an Amazon
   - Rare armors (except circlets, belts, and boots), weapons, arrows, and bolts are hidden
   - Magic armors, weapons, and large charms are hidden